LittlestCube/oracles-randomizer-ng/README.md

 you must be able to build the disassembly first.
 Non-technical users can use the [web interface](http://oosarando.zeldahacking.net/) instead.

-To run it locally: You must first build oracles-disasm from the submodule in this project, which produces modified oracles ROMs.
-Then, run `./oracles-randomizer-ng oracles-disasm/seasons.gbc <output rom>`.
+To run it locally: Follow the instructions in [contributing.md](doc/contributing.md) Then, run `./oracles-randomizer-ng oracles-disasm/seasons.gbc <output rom>`.
 Only Seasons is supported at the moment.